 "The (school) sites, in their minds, are making some real compromises," said project manager Pete Pedersen, during a Measure C Oversight Committee meeting Thursday.
 "These aren't the prettiest things in the world.
 I don't think people realize how big they are."

 Meanwhile, the Contra Costa County Office of Education is putting up solar panels over a parking lot next to the Pleasant Hill public library.
 Mt.
-Diablo district trustee Cheryl Hansen, an administrator in the county office, asked Pedersen if the district's
+Diablo district trustee Cheryl Hansen, an administrator in the county office, asked Pedersen if the district's structures would be as large as the county's.

 "I hope not," she said.
 "You could park Mac trucks under ours."